hashicorp/terraform-website/content/source/docs/enterprise/users-teams-organizations/organizations.html.md

 ### Policies and Policy Sets

+The policies page is for managing Sentinel policies, and the policy sets page is for assigning groups of policies to workspaces.

-Sentinel is an embedded policy-as-code framework that allows you to enforce rules about Terraform runs within an organization.
-See [Sentinel](../sentinel/index.html) for more information.
+Sentinel is an embedded policy-as-code framework that can enforce rules about Terraform runs within an organization.
+See [Sentinel](../sentinel/index.html) for more information about Sentinel, or [Managing Sentinel Policies](../sentinel/manage-policies.html) for details about these two settings pages.

 ## Inactive Organizations